 4. Serious breathing problems.
 Serious breathing problems can occur when HORIZANT is taken with other medicines that can cause severe sleepiness or decreased awareness, or when it is taken by someone who already has breathing problems.
 Watch for increased sleepiness or decreased breathing when starting HORIZANT or when the dose is increased.
-Get help right away if or GRALISE®) and should not be used in its place.
+Get help right away if breathing problems occur.